 To begin with I have two handicaps— those of sex and race.
 I am a woman; and I have some Negro blood in my veins. -Florence Price to Serge Koussevitzky, 1943

-Shelter Music Boston has commissioned the composition of a new chamber opera to tell Florence Price's amazing story.
-That opera, Florence Comes Home, by Francine Trester, will have its world premiere this fall.
+Shelter Music Boston has commissioned this chamber opera to tell Florence Price's story.
+Florence Comes Home, by Francine Trester, scored for soprano, mezzo soprano, baritone, and string quartet will be performed in concert version.

 Like so many of our audience members, Florence Price faced overwhelming obstacles - poverty, homelessness, racism, sexism, single motherhood, and more.
-Her music was wonderful, and we know our audiences will be especially moved by this story and the music that conveys it.
+Her musical voice was unique, and we know our audiences will be especially moved by this story and the music that conveys it.

-This opera is a historic undertaking, but we need your help to make a difference in music history and in the lives of the most vulnerable members of our community by bringing it to life.
+This opera is a historic undertaking.
+You can help bring it to life, make a difference in music history, and in the lives of the most vulnerable members of our community.
+Attend the performance on October 17.
+Ticket info HERE!

-Shelter Music Boston has a unique mission, distinctly appropriate for helping to restore Florence Price to her rightful place in music repertoires.
+The unique mission of Shelter Music Boston is appropriate to inspire homeless and recovering individuals with Florence Price's story.
 SMB performs 80 to 90 classical music concerts annually in Greater Boston homeless shelters,recovery centers, and in an after-school program for children affected by homelessness.
-We are driven by the belief thateveryone deserves access to the power of music, and among our homeless populationthere are other Florence Prices with so much to offer.
+We believe thatall people deserve access to the dignity, creativity, and passion of music, and that among the homeless individuals of our communitythere are other Florence Prices with much to offer.

 Please help.
 To learn more, please contact Carrie Eldridge-Dickson, Managing Director, at firstname.lastname@example.org or 617-605-3415.
 Thank you.